hotwired/stimulus/docs/reference/outlets.md

 }
 ```

-### Outlets are assumed to be present
+### Outlets are Assumed to be Present

-When you access an outlet property in a controller, you assert that at least one corresponding outlet is present.
+When you access an Outlet property in a Controller, you assert that at least one corresponding Outlet is present.
 If the declaration is missing and no matching outlet is found Stimulus will throw an exception:

 ```html
 Missing outlet element "result" for "search" controller